All Episodes

 If not, then like most Muslims, most average people, they think about Sharia, but they really don't believe in it, Sean.

-Majority of the American.
+Majority of the Americans.

-Well, you say that, but I don't see people in all these these radical Islamic countries rising up.
+Well, you say that, but I don't see people in all these radical Islamic countries rising up.

 I don't see it.